reece-bennett/moodboard/PLANNING.md

 - [ ] BUG: Carousel looses keyboard focus after closing the edit modal
 - [ ] Inform user if they are not authorised to edit an image
 - [ ] Author and date information when hovering over the description in lightbox
+- [ ] Allow linking to a single image on the board, and change URL as user navigates

 **Server**